vlad17/vlad17.github.io/_posts/2023-10-18-sketching-algorithms-for-second-order-neural-network-optimization.md

 In the above, the sketch \\(B\_i\\) has the property that \\(B\_i^\top B\_i\\) approximates the covariance \\(A\_i^\top A\_i\\) in operator norm, with error that scales in the lowest \\(d-\ell\\) singular values of \\(A\_i\\).

-Replace \\(A\_i\\) with \\(C\_t\\) and we have the opportunity to apply sketching for second order!
+Replace \\(A\_i\\) with \\(C\_t\\) and we have the opportunity to apply sketching for second moment capture!
 The real work in Sketchy came in not from the idea of applying sketches to data streams, but from proving that the approximation from FD can be made good-enough to use for optimization, and that your error at the end of optimizing also only depens on lower-order eigenvalues of your gradient covariance.

 ![Sketchy curves test losses](/assets/2023-08-18/sketchy-curves.png){: .center-image-half }